culvertsoft/mgen/README.md

 ### Generating source code

 The MGen Compiler is an executable java JAR.
-You run it by typing:
+You can run it by typing 'java -jar <compiler.jar>' or by using an exe/sh wrapper that does this for you, and then it simply becomes:

-_java -jar mgen.jar MyProject.xml -plugin_paths="generators/"_
+    mgen MyProject.xml

 Here we run the compiler with two arguments, project and plugin_paths.
  - project: which project file to load (see the previous section to learn more about project files).